 Electronic waste (e-waste) is the fastest growing solid waste stream in the world, increasing three times faster than the world’s population.
 Less than a quarter of e-waste produced globally in 2019 was known to be formally recycled; however, e-waste streams contain valuable and finite resources that can be reused if they are recycled appropriately.
 Electronic waste (e-waste)

-The challenge IT leaders face, however, is that current technologies still have only an early-stage, open-telemetry capability for capturing the necessary performance and efficiency data — and for assessing IT’s greenhouse gas (GHG) emissions footprint.
+The challenge IT leaders face, however, is that current technologies still have only an early-stage, open-telemetry capability for capturing the necessary performance and efficiency data — and for assessing IT’s GreenHouse Gas (GHG) emissions footprint.
 This reality is further complicated by the fact that powerful technologies, such as AI and blockchain, also have a large environmental footprint.
 Given this, sustainable IT is a balancing act between driving higher business performance and not adversely hindering sustainability goals.
 Gartner: Sustainable Technology

-Green IT Disposal Processes
+Green IT disposal processes

 Environmental Responsibility